zoometh/iconr/README.md

 ---

 The R package ***iconr*** is grounded in graph theory, spatial analysis (composition analysis), and shape analysis (geometric morphometric) to offer concepts, measurments and functions for modeling Prehistoric iconography and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
 The theoretical background is as follows:
-  * Some objects (eg, pottery, rock panels) can have a decoration;
+  * Some objects (eg, pottery, rock panels) have a decoration;
   * A decoration is composed of graphical units (GUs);
-  * GUs can be drawn as LINES or POLYGONS (2D);
+  * GUs can be modeled as POINTS or drawn as LINES or POLYGONS (2D);
-  * Shape analysis can measures the similarities between two GUs (eg. Procrustes distance)
+  * Shape analysis can measures the similarities between two GUs (eg. Procrustes distance);
   * GUs are considered as nodes;
   * Nodes have neighbourhood relations one with another depending on their spatial proximities;
-  * A decoration is considered as a graph and can be analyzed with Graph Theory.
+  * A decoration is considered as a spatial graph, modeled with graph theory and analysed with network and spatial analysis;

-  * Local indices can be calculated for every nodes (eg. degree centrality);
-  * In terms of composition: each decoration (i.e. graph) can be compared to another decoration on the basis of local or global indices (e.g. degree distribution);
-  * In terms of shapes: each decoration can be compared to another decoration on the basis of their shape indices;
+Spatial, network and shape indices can be calculated for every nodes and every decoration (i.e. graph).
+Each decoration can be compared to another decoration on the basis of local or global indices (e.g. degree and degree distribution) and on the basis of their shape indices;

 As favored [GIS entry](https://zoometh.github.io/iconr/articles/gis.html), GIS indices (*x* and *y* dimensions) can also be used.